VityaSchel/bunsogs/README.md

 ### Where is data stored?

 Everything is stored inside db.sqlite3 and uploads directory.
-Periodically copy it in some safe place.
+Make regular copies of it in some safe place.
 Key is stored in key_x25519 file, backup it once.

 ### How to create a public broadcasting channel (readonly room)?